-- May not address all specific requirements or challenges faced by nonbank financial institutions. - Potential limited flexibility for customization to meet state-specific needs beyond what is covered by the FTC Safeguards Rule. - States with unique data security concerns may find it necessary to supplement the alternative language with additional provisions.
+- May not address all specific requirements or challenges faced by nonbank financial institutions. - Limited flexibility for customization to meet state-specific needs beyond what is covered by the FTC Safeguards Rule. - States will not be notified following a notification event since the Safeguards Rule only requires notification to the FTC.
+The alternative language would need to be supplemented to add notification to the state regulator.